wabbajack-tools/mod-lists/bevilex/readme.md

 ### Installing Missing Mods

-As mentioned earlier, a number of texture mods are installed on websites that Wabbajack cannot currently access.
+A number of texture mods specified in Bevilex's manual guide are installed on websites that Wabbajack cannot currently access.
 This section covers the manual installation of these mods to provide a complete Bevilex installation, and requires users to have some knowledge of MO2 mod installation.

-Note that this section is optional - the textures covered are great additions but may not be to everyone's tastes.
+Note that this section is optional - the textures covered are good additions but may not be to everyone's tastes.
 I would recommend looking at some screenshots of the work KatKat produces before making a decision on their inclusion.
-I myself use a handful of the textures, but not all.
+I myself do not use the textures.
 The game is fully playable without them.

 1. **Register for the TESALL modding community.** I would recommend using a browser that autotranslates pages, such as Google Chrome, because the site is Russian.
 I would also recommend using a spam email and password that you do not use for other services, as the site does not use HTTPS.
 The registration page can be found at the following address: [http://tesall.ru/index.php?app=core&module=global&section=register](http://tesall.ru/index.php?app=core&module=global&section=register).
 Note that only fields marked with * are required, so no need to enter any Discord, Skype, Facebook etc. information. **At the bottom of the form there is a security question to prove you are human.** Below I will keep an updated list of possible questions and answers.
     1. Question: _“What is the name of Ivan?”,_ Answer: Иван.